-- On the Windows 7 operating system, click Start → Help and Support. - On the Windows 8 operating system, move your cursor to the top-right or bottom-right corner of the screen to display the charms.
+- On the Windows 7 operating system, click Start → Help and Support. - On the Windows 8.1 operating system, move your pointer to the top-right or bottom-right corner of the screen to display the charms.
 Then click Settings → Help.
+Additionally, the Windows 8.1 operating system provides a Help+Tips application that you can open from the Start screen or Apps screen.